Geotab/mg-api-js/README.md

 ### Options *(optional)*

-This optional parameter allows you to define some default behaviour of the api:
+This optional parameter allows you to define some default behavior of the api:

 | Argument | Type | Description | Default |
 | --- | --- | --- | --- |